leiradel/rio2d/README.md

 ## Live editing

 Live editing can be easily achieved with the use of an embedded webserver like [civetweb](https://github.com/civetweb/civetweb).
 The *example* folder has an example, released in the public domain.
+Use [cURL](https://curl.haxx.se/) or another utility that can make POST requests to change the script anytime:

+`curl --data-binary @scripts.bas "http://192.168.2.5:8080/scripts.bas"`

 ## Script Syntax